iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_integration.rst

 .. note::

-    Be sure to complete :ref"`configuring your motor modules <configuring_modules>` and :ref:`Setting Up PX4 and ArduPilot Firmware with IFCI Integration <ifci_px4_flight_controller>` if you have not already done so before proceeding.
+    Be sure to complete :ref:`configuring your motor modules <configuring_modules>` and :ref:`Setting Up PX4 and ArduPilot Firmware with IFCI Integration <ifci_px4_flight_controller>` if you have not already done so before proceeding.

 In QGroundControl, go to Parameters then Vertiq IO.
 Set VTQ_NUM_CVS to 3 to account for the command value indices for throttle, x, and y that were previously set in Control Center :ref:`ifci_integration`.